tobspr-games/shapez.io/README.md

 ## Building

 -   Make sure `ffmpeg` is on your path
--   Install Node.js (v16 or earlier) and Yarn
+-   Install Node.js 16 and Yarn
 -   Install Java (required for texture packer)
 -   Run `yarn` in the root folder
 -   `cd` into `gulp` folder